neovarier/traffic_sign_classification/writeup.md

 Next, I normalized the image data using cv2.normalize, because the pixel values range from 0 to 255.
 With different images the max and min pixel values could be different.
 And the mean is non-zero.
 Normalization would make it centered around zero and scale the range pixel within -1 to 1.
-This would help the network to reach the minima faster as the feature axes in the feature hyperspace are normalized.
+This would help the network to reach the minima faster as the feature axes in the feature hyperspace have a uniform scale accross

 The preprocessing step is carried out in cell 14